Comment by 581786

 This being a hack is improbable in my opinion.
 If you see the pictures of the aftermath, the damage is too big to be the result of a lithium battery explosion.
 Moreover the devices exploded at the same time in different locations (won’t happen if they made the battery overheat till explosion) HA probably bought a bad batch with implanted explosives and they set it off now.

-bluescrn 3 days ago
+bluescrn a year ago

 There's footage on Twitter showing an actual detonation, with a bang.
 Not a huge blast (the man falls to the ground injured, but bystanders seemed unharmed).
 Definitely not the rapid burning 'whoosh' of a battery fire.

-anonu 3 days ago
+anonu a year ago

 > This being a hack is improbable